 - High availability mode - Select from the drop-down menu if you want to deploy a single firewall or a high availability cluster.
 The following options are available:

 - Active/passive HA cluster - Deploys a high availability cluster with user-defined routing.
 With this method, the firewall can directly manipulate the Azure routing table so that routing entries always point to the active unit of the HA cluster.
-Due to the limitation of Azure networking, all active sessions will time out whenever a failover occurs.
-For more information, see High Availability in Azure.
-If you select this option must use a public IP address with Standard SKU.
-After deployment, Cloud Integration for Azure must be configured.
+For more information, see How to Deploy a High Availability Cluster with Cloud Integration from the Microsoft Azure Marketplace.

 - Standalone - Deploys a single firewall.